 Chancellor's Distinguished Teaching Award

 Each award winner receives a one-time monetary award of $1,000.
-Questions about this award should be directed to Jenny Laffey, Director of Career and Professional Affairs, Office of Academic and Student Affairs.
+Questions about this award should be directed to Jenny Laffey, Director, Faculty Affairs.

-Faculty members with demonstrated excellence in teaching while at KUMC may be nominated by a colleague, student, or alumnus.
-Each nomination must include:
+Faculty members with demonstrated excellence in teaching while at KU Medical Center may be nominated by a colleague, student or alumnus.
+Each nomination must include all of the following:

-1. Nomination letter summarizing the faculty member's worthiness for receiving this award;
+- Nomination letter summarizing the faculty member's worthiness for receiving this award, formal teaching responsibilities and any voluntary additional teaching, like interdepartmental, multi-school or others, if any

-2. Nominee's curriculum vitae, indicating reception of other teaching awards, if any;
+- Nominee's curriculum vitae, indicating reception of other teaching awards, if any

-3. Copies of past formal evaluations of the nominee's teaching made by students and residents; and
+- Copies of past formal evaluations of the nominee's teaching made by students and residents